 So, a home gym might be the way to go!
 But in the comfiness of your own home, it can be really hard to keep your motivation up.
 So, we prepared some tips for you to help solve that issue!

 Have an exercise-only space set up

 The ideal scenario would be to set aside a whole room for it.
-If you can really have a type of “enclosure”, you can get more of a gym feeling.
-Moreover, it would give you much more freedom with organizing storage.
-You can check out HomeGymReviewed for some ideas on what equipment to get.
+If you can have a type of “enclosure”, you can get more of a gym feeling.
+Moreover, it would give you much more freedom in organizing storage.

 You could keep your tools and accessories in one corner, towels in a handy spot, instructional DVDs on a nearby shelf, heavy equipment on separate racks, some water nearby, and set up a dedicated basket for the small miscellanea.

 If a separate room is not an option, at least consider singling out a corner of a larger space, like an area next to a wall in the living room.
 Keep that space off-limits for anything that is not strictly exercise-related.

 Also, make a point of keeping all of your workout supplies in one place, and as tidy as you can.
 This will make it quicker to find the stuff you need, makes cleanup easier, and makes sure you will not give up your plan while scouring around for that one dumbbell.

 This is a great solution if you are often on the go.
 Get a few apps onto your portable devices and have your workout with you at all times.
 It can be the only way to squeeze in some movement when all you have is 10-30 minutes.

 Consider auxiliaries, too, like pedometers, hydration trackers, heart rate monitors, etc. Some apps recommend new jogging or cycling routes, so if you commute a lot, turn that into exercise!